yuqiliao/IDE-help-guide/04-timss-walk-through.Rmd

 ### Choose Year
 At the top of the **Dependent Variable** and **Jurisdiction** sections, you have the choice of selecting 2019, 2015, 2011, 2007, 2003, 1999, and/or 1995 by checking the appropriate box.
 To include data from all years, check the “All Years” box to the left of the individual years.
-Mathematics andscience data are available for 2019, 2015, 2011, 2007, 2003, 1999, and
+Mathematics and science data are available for 2019, 2015, 2011, 2007, 2003, 1999, and
 1995.
 In 1999, no data for grade 4 were collected in mathematics or science.
 Advanced mathematics and physics data are available for 2015 only.